zachlankton/zwc-chat/CONTRIBUTING.md

-# Contributing to Z3Chat
+# Contributing to ZWCChat

-First off, thank you for considering contributing to Z3Chat!
-It's people like you that make Z3Chat such a great tool.
+First off, thank you for considering contributing to ZWCChat!
+It's people like you that make ZWCChat such a great tool.

 ## Code of Conduct

-This project and everyone participating in it is governed by the [Z3Chat Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [ZWCChat Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

 ## How Can I Contribute?